-The MEPS employment section used dependent interviewing in Rounds 2 through 7.
+The MEPS employment section used dependent interviewing in Rounds 2 through 9.
 If employment status and certain job characteristics did not change from the previous round, as identified in the Review of Employment (RJ) section, the respondent was skipped through the main employment section.
 A code of "Determined in Previous Round" (-2) is used to indicate that the information in question was obtained in a previous round.
-For example, if HRWG42X (Round 6 interview date hourly wage for Panel 23 persons or Round 4 interview date hourly wage for Panel 24 persons or Round 2 interview date hourly wage for Panel 25 persons) is coded as "Determined in Previous Round" (-2), it means that hourly wage was collected in a previous round.
-In this case, users would need to refer to HRWG31X (Round 5 interview date hourly wage for Panel 23 or Round 3 interview date hourly wage for Panel 24 persons or Round 1 interview date hourly wage for Panel 25 persons) to obtain the value for HRWG42X.
-The "-2" value for HRWG42X indicates that the person was skipped past the hourly wage question at the time of the Round 6/4/2 interview.
-The same coding applies to HRWG53X when a person was skipped past the Round 7/5/3 interview.
-Note that users may find a positive value in the HRWG31X (Round 5/3/1 hourly wage) or they may find an "Inapplicable" code of -1.
+For example, if HRWG42X (Round 8 interview date hourly wage for Panel 23 persons or Round 6 interview date hourly wage for Panel 24 persons or Round 4 interview date hourly wage for Panel 25 persons or Round 2 interview date hourly wage for Panel 26 persons) is coded as "Determined in Previous Round" (-2), it means that hourly wage was collected in a previous round.
+In this case, users would need to refer to HRWG31X (Round 7 interview date hourly wage for Panel 23 persons or Round 5 interview date hourly wage for Panel 24 persons or Round 3 interview date hourly wage for Panel 25 persons or Round 1 interview date hourly wage for Panel 26 persons) to obtain the value for HRWG42X.
+The "-2" value for HRWG42X indicates that the person was skipped past the hourly wage question at the time of the Round 8/6/4/2 interview.
+The same coding applies to HRWG53X when a person was skipped past the Round 9/7/5/3 interview.
+Note that users may find a positive value in the HRWG31X (Round 7/5/3/1 hourly wage) or they may find an "Inapplicable" code of -1.
 Unlike HRWG42X and HRWG53X, HRWG31X does not contain -2 values.
-For persons skipped in Round 5/3/1, the prior year hourly wage value is used to populate HRWG31X.
-The prior year round in which the wage was collected for such cases can be found in the RNDGLG31 variable.
+For persons skipped in Round 7/5/3/1, the prior year hourly wage value is used to populate HRWG31X.
+The prior year round from which the wage was collected for such cases can be found in the RNDGLG31 variable.
 These cases will be discussed in more detail below.